 Results will be accepted from PCR, NAAT, or rapid antigen tests.
 Mail-order PCR saliva tests are acceptable, such as the test available from the Vault Health.
 In-home, rapid antigen tests are also acceptable, but test results must be dated and a different image of a new test result with a date must be supplied each week

 The COVID-19 test will be at the expense of the employee/student.
 The State of New Mexico has contracted with a test provider that currently provides tests free of charge.

 Other testing locations may be found online through the NM DOH.
 Please note that testing for this purpose is not available at Student Health and Counseling (SHAC).

 Employees and students are required to upload a copy of their test results at the UNM COVID-19 Test Results Upload Site as soon as they are received, but no later than Friday each week.
 Proof of a negative COVID-19 test is due every seven (7) calendar days.

 What if my test results are Positive?

-If you test positive, you should quarantine yourself, report your positive diagnosis online at https://hr.unm.edu/self-report, and contact the UNM COVID-19 Call Center at 505-515-8212 for specific quarantine and isolation guidance.
+If you test positive, you should quarantine yourself, report your positive diagnosis online at https://hr.unm.edu/self-report.
 UNM follows CDC guidance as it relates to testing following a positive diagnosis, which indicates that individuals may continue to test positive for up to 90 days following their diagnosis.
 Individuals who test positive are excused from the weekly testing requirement for 90 days following the date of their positive test.
 So long as individuals report their positive test as required via https://hr.unm.edu/self-report, they will not receive weekly testing requests during this 90-day period.

 Do I have to test if I’m not working or on Leave?